 Boulder Friends gather for unprogrammed silent worship in the Quaker tradition, without a program or pastor.
 We gather in silence to draw near to God.
 Through quiet waiting or prayer, we seek inspiration, comfort, and Divine guidance for daily living.
-Listening and seeking are important parts of our corporate worship.
-The Inner Light – rather than a creed, a sacred book or the authority of a priesthood – is our spiritual guide as we strive to live our daily lives in obedience to the Holy Spirit.
-Friends do not practice sacraments such as communion or baptism or use symbols such as a cross.
-Our Judeo-Christian roots have been enriched by the wisdom found in many religious traditions.
+Listening and seeking are important parts of our worship.
+The Inner Light – rather than a creed or the authority of a priesthood – is our spiritual guide as we strive to live our daily lives in obedience to the Holy Spirit.
+Our Christian roots have been enriched by the wisdom found in many religious traditions.

 A Quaker meeting is grounded in silence and expectant waiting.
 We seek to come nearer to one another and to God.
 You may find it easy to relax in the silence and thus connect with the spiritual center we find in worship together, or you may be disturbed by the strangeness of the silence, by distractions outside, or by your own roving thoughts.
 Don’t worry about this but return again and again to the still center of your being where you can know the presence of God.

 Recognizing that each person present possesses a part of the truth, or God’s wisdom, we trust in the silence to bring forth ministry.
 During some Meetings for Worship the ministry is entirely silent.
 At others a few worshipers may be inspired to offer vocal ministry.
 Anyone may speak.
 However, before rising we ask ourselves, “Is this a divinely inspired message?
 Is it meant for me alone or is it to be spoken aloud?”